amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 In this code, we apply a masking procedure to three different quasar samples.
 First, we apply a Galactic latitude cut.
 Then, for each NSIDE = 8 pixel, we examine its 64 corresponding subpixels at NSIDE = 64.
 We retain only those NSIDE = 8 pixels where more than 90% of the subpixels are populated.
 This results in a cleaner and more reliable sample.
 For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
 Any analysis using this masked dataset must be performed at NSIDE = 8.

 Code 3 - (masking_2.ipynb)

 Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 2.
-Along with the masked data for the three quasar samples, we also save the pixel indices of the populated pixels of this masked data with NSIDE = 8.
+For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
+Any analysis using this masked dataset must be performed at NSIDE = 8.

 Code 4 - (masking_3.ipynb)

-In this code we use different masking criteria.
+In this code, we use different masking criteria.
 Here we apply only the galactic latitude mask.
+For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
+Any analysis using this masked dataset must be performed at NSIDE = 64.

 Code 4 - (masking_4.ipynb)

-In this code we choose different masking criteria.
-First, we apply a Galactic latitude mask.
-In addition to this we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr.
+In this code, we apply multiple masking criteria.
+First, a Galactic latitude mask is used.
+Additionally, we apply a circular mask centered at Galactic coordinates l=0 degree, b=0 degree, covering a solid angle of 4 steradians.

-Thus we create four sets of masked versions for all the three quasar samples.
+For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
+Any analysis using this masked dataset must be performed at NSIDE = 64.